FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 ### .mcaddon

-1. double-click the file to open it in Minecraft and add it to the game files.
+1. Double-click the file to open it in Minecraft and add it to the game files.

 2. Wait for Minecraft to open and import the file.